How to Manage Pests

-On fruit bacterial canker symptoms appear as yellow to brown spots, slightly raised, surrounded by a persistent white halo ("bird's eye spot").
+On fruit bacterial canker symptoms appear as yellow to brown spots, slightly raised, surrounded by a persistent white halo ("'bird's eye spot"').
 Spots are usually about 0.125 inch (3 mm) in diameter.
-Vascular tissue under the calyx scar and leading to seeds that may be brown.
+Vascular tissue under the calyx scar, leading to seeds that may be brown.

 In California, the source of the pathogen is probably seed and transplants, although local contamination within greenhouses is a potential source.
 In California, the pathogen only overwinters in the soil when the previous crop residue is not thoroughly incorporated and does not decompose.
 In colder climates, the bacterium may overwinter on undecomposed plant residue.

 Tomato is the most important host of the pathogen.
 Several nightshades, including perennial nightshade (Solanum douglasii), black nightshade (S. nigrum), and S. triflorum, are naturally infected.
-Pepper and eggplant can be successfully artificially inoculated, but they are probably not important in the epidemiology of the disease on tomato.
 It is not known how long the bacterium can persist on nightshade.
+Pepper and eggplant can be artificially inoculated, but they are probably not important in the epidemiology of the disease on tomato.

 When the seed germinates, the bacteria enter the seedling through small wounds in the cotyledon, probably through broken trichomes.
 The bacteria move systemically through the xylem from which it invades the phloem, pith, and cortex.
 In a highly conducive environment, like a greenhouse, bacteria on the surface of infected plants are then splashed to surrounding plants during overhead irrigation.
 This kind of spread accounts for the occurrence of groups of plants or trays in the greenhouse and subsequent rows of infected transplants in the field.
 During planting, which invariably causes wounds, transplants may also be infected after an infected plant is handled, especially if the plants are wet.

-Secondary spread occurs in splashing water, on contaminated equipment, during clipping, cultivation, or vine training operations, and other activities.
-In the field, such spread usually only results in local infections, i.e., leaf, stem, and fruit spots.
+Secondary spread occurs in splashing water, on contaminated equipment, during clipping, cultivation, vine-training operations, and other activities.
+In the field, such spread usually results in local infections (i.e., leaf, stem, and fruit spots).
 In the greenhouse, these sources can lead to local and systemic infections.